Reward Machines for Deep RL in Noisy and Uncertain Environments: Related Work

 \section{Related Work}

 Many recent works leverage structured task specifications such as RMs or Linear Temporal Logic (LTL) in deep RL.
-However, the vast majority of these works assume access to the perfect labelling function when acting, e.g. \cite{vaezipoor2021ltl2action, jothimurugan2021compositional, leon2021nutshell, liu2022skill, furelos2023hierarchies}.
-We note a few works that learn policies that do not rely on a labelling function for execution. \citet{kuo2020encoding} solve LTL tasks by encoding them with a recurrent policy. \citet{andreas2016sketches} and \citet{oh2017zero} learn modular subpolicies and termination conditions, avoiding the need for a labelling function, but these approaches are restricted to simple sequential tasks.
+However, the vast majority of these works do not consider the effects of error or uncertainty in the labelling function.
+We note a few works that explicitly avoid the assumption of an oracle labelling function. \citet{kuo2020encoding} solve LTL tasks by encoding them with a recurrent policy. \citet{andreas2016sketches} and \citet{oh2017zero} learn modular subpolicies and termination conditions, avoiding the need for a labelling function, but these approaches are restricted to simple sequential tasks.

 Some recent works have considered applying formal languages to deep RL under a noisy evaluation of propositions. \citet{nodari2023assessing} empirically show that current RM algorithms are brittle to noise in the labelling function but do not offer a solution. \citet{tuli2022learning} teach an agent to follow LTL instructions in partially observable text-based games using the Naive method, but only consider propositions that are observable to the agent. \citet{umili2023visual} use RMs in visual environments with a method similar to IBU, while \citet{hatanaka2023reinforcement} update a belief over LTL formulas using IBU, but only update the belief at certain time intervals.
 While these last three works offer solutions that tackle noise for a specific setting, they do not consider the efficacy of these methods more generally.
 Hence, we believe our framework and the insights from this paper will provide a useful contribution.